kentechx/s3dis_sem_experiments/README.md

 ## Dataset

 The S3DIS dataset is annotated for indoor scene segmentation.
-It consists of 3D point clouds of 6 large-scale indoor areas, with 271 rooms and 13,534 labeled objects.
+It consists of 3D point clouds of 6 large-scale indoor areas, with 272 rooms and 13 semantic categories.
 The dataset is split into 6 parts, with 5 parts for training and 1 part for testing.

 ## Install Dependencies